exercism/jq/concepts/variables/introduction.md

 ## The filter outputs the input

-The input is used in the `expr` to produce a value that is bound to the variable name.
+Like the _identity expression_ `.`, the variable assignment's output is the same as its input.
-The output of the variable assignment is the same as the input to the expression.
+Setting the variable's value is a side-effect.

 Example, showing `.` after the assignment is the same as the initial input: